threeve/threeve.github.com/_posts/2008-01-12-Run-Ruby-Script-Automator-Action.markdown

 tags: ['Automator', 'Cocoa', 'MacOSX', 'Ruby']
 layout: post
 summary: >
-    In a [recent blog post][RunPythonScript], [Jonathan Wight][schwa] unveiled a custom action for [Automator][Automator] which can run Python code.
-His code uses [PyObjC][PyObjC] to allow the action to take advantage of all the Cocoa goodness that comes with it.
-While I am doing more Python work these days, my heart still belongs to [Ruby][Ruby], so I was compelled to respond with a ["Run Ruby Script"][release] action of my own.
+    In a recent blog post, Jonathan Wight unveiled a custom action for Automator which can run Python code.
+His code uses PyObjC to allow the action to take advantage of all the Cocoa goodness that comes with it.
+While I am doing more Python work these days, my heart still belongs to Ruby, so I was compelled to respond with a Run Ruby Script action of my own.
 ---

 In a [recent blog post][RunPythonScript], [Jonathan Wight][schwa] unveiled a custom action for [Automator][Automator] which can run Python code.
 His code uses [PyObjC][PyObjC] to allow the action to take advantage of all the Cocoa goodness that comes with it.
 While I am doing more Python work these days, my heart still belongs to [Ruby][Ruby], so I was compelled to respond with a ["Run Ruby Script"][release] action of my own.